 Yes!
 In considering the Intel Socket 775, you’ll note that the manufacture reversed the female socket and the male processor outline by placing the holes in the processor while the pins are placed in the socket.

 3. Operating system appropriate

 Maybe you need to use the motherboard to run UNIX, BSD or Linux, or other operating systems other than Windows?

 Then, you should consider the motherboard’s fitting with such other operating systems.

 In this case, check the motherboards instructions or guide or the manufactures website to know its fitting status.

 4. RAM support

 RAM is an important part of your CPU build.
 Despite that the processor directly affects the CPU functioning, the RAM enhances its operations.

 Considerably, DDR3 is a favorable RAM you can get and you’ll need to ensure it is supported by your selected motherboard.
 Notably, DDR4 RAM will come with 240-Pin Connectors while DDR4 will utilize 288-Pin Connectors.

 Further, you must consider the form factor as it’ll determine the number of RAM slots available on the motherboard.
 Also, check whether the motherboard supports dual channel DDR that enables you to increase the PC’s performance for gaming.

 For instance, many motherboards can currently support the 4GB RAM, and DDR2 rising as very common due to its low cost and good speed.

 5. Storage and SATA support

 Probably you already know that SATA outdoes IDE on both compactness, price, and transfer speeds.
 However, SATA has not fully outdone IDE and thus many motherboards will have both connections.

 Therefore, if you’ll be moving the drives to your build, then make sure that the motherboard supports both the IDE and SATA connections.

-Further, most notebooks and motherboards will come with M.2 that provides small form factor and quick transfer rates.
+- Further, most notebooks and motherboards will come with M.2 that provides a small form factors and quick transfer rates.